Jay Valai

-Jay Valai is an American football coach and former player.
-He is currently the assistant head coach for defense, co-defensive coordinator, and pass defense coach at the University of Oklahoma.
+Jay Valai is an American football coach and former player, currently serving as the cornerbacks coach for the Buffalo Bills of the National Football League (NFL).

 Playing career

+Valai redshirted as a true freshman in 2006.
 Valai was a four-year letter winner at Wisconsin as a defensive back where he served as a captain in 2010.
 He earned second team All-Big Ten (coaches) honors in 2008 and 2009.
 He totaled 153 tackles, four forced fumbles and a pair of interceptions in 48 career games.